For a lot of people, it’s an appealing fantasy – quit your job and travel the world.

 You don’t even need to speak another language.
 In fact, once you’re in the classroom, you’ll be speaking English exclusively, aided by some visual cues to bridge any language barriers.

-If you don’t want to become a professional English teacher, programmes like Angloville and Just Speak allow you to help people improve their English in an informal way in exchange for a free hotel stay and all your meals.
-As the programmes are less than a week long, you have the option of joining back to back programmes and travelling around, or squeezing one in if you ever feel the desire to travel but don’t have much money!
+If you don’t want to become a professional English teacher, programmes like Angloville and Just Speak allow you to help people improve their English in an informal way in exchange for a free hotel stay and all your meals – taking part in these programmes is definitely one of the best work and travel experiences I’ve had!

 Either way, teaching English abroad is a fantastic way of demonstrating your ability to bridge cultural and linguistic divides while adapting to a new environment; all skills that are highly attractive to employers.